julianlam/feps/fep/fe34/fep-fe34.md

 If none of these conditions are met, the object MUST be discarded.

 Consumers SHOULD attempt to fetch the object by its ID if other authentication methods are not available.

-Servers MUST NOT share secret keys with clients.

 >[!NOTE]
 >In some cases, consumers can process unauthenticated objects if the risk is deemed acceptable.